johntsi/preast_qa/README.md

 ```

 ### train a PreastQA model

-It is based on Masque but it additionally uses data generated from a checkpoint c of a style-transfer model st_model_x.
-For passage ranking it uses a pairiwse ranker with a passage-to-passage transformer instead of a pointwise ranker and for answerability classification it uses a max-pooling classifier instead of a linear layer.

 ```
 python question_answering/qa_train.py --include_dec --include_rnk --include_cls --rnk_method pairwise --include_rnk_transformer --cls_method max --gamma_rnk 0.265 --gamma_cls 0.1 --use_nlg_gen_answers --generated_nlg_answers_path style_transfer/evaluation/$st_model_x/$c/predictions_infer.json --run_name $qa_model_x --dataset_name train --saving